LearnLink Blog

 💡 Key Idea

 Yes/No questions confirm information with a simple 'Yes' or 'No' answer.
+For parents, Mastering Questions: A Simple Guide for Kids to Ask Anything! works best through short, visual, weekly practice.

 How to Form Yes/No Questions

-• Using 'to be' verbs (is, are, am):
+• Using 'to be' forms (is, are, am):

 Statement: He is happy.